v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 (1, )
 ```

 Trailing comma and the `...` can occur only in `ArrowParameterList`.
 Some constructs, like `b = 1` can occur in both, but they have different meanings: Inside `ParenthesizedExpression` it's an assignment, inside `ArrowParameterList` it's a parameter with a default value.
+Numbers and other `PrimaryExpressions` which are not valid parameter names (or parameter destructuring patterns) can only occur in `ParenthesizedExpression`.
+But they all can occur inside a `CPEAAPL`.

-### Using CPEAAPL in grammar rules
+### Using `CPEAAPL` in productions

-Now we can use the very permissive `CPEAAPL` in grammar productions:
+Now we can use the very permissive `CPEAAPL` in [`AssignmentExpression` productions](https://tc39.es/ecma262/#prod-AssignmentExpression):

 ```grammar
 AssignmentExpression :